Archil-Milorava/kanban-board/README.md

 A modern, responsive Kanban interface for managing B2B hotel inquiries, built with Next.js 14 and Zustand.

-1. **Install dependencies:**
+1. **Install and run the app:**

 Run `npm install --legacy-peer-deps && npm run dev` to install dependencies.

-or simply `npm run app` adn wait untill everything is installed and app runs itself
+Or simply `npm run app` and wait untill everything is installed and app opens in browser

 # Tech Stack